polkadot-js/docs/docs/polkadot/constants.md

 ### minimumPeriod: `u64`
 - **interface**: `api.consts.timestamp.minimumPeriod`
 - **summary**:    The minimum period between blocks.

-Beware that this is different to the *expected*  period that the block production apparatus provides.
-Your chosen consensus system will  generally work with this to determine a sensible block time. e.g. For Aura, it will be  double this period on default settings.
+   Be aware that this is different to the *expected* period that the block production  apparatus provides.
+Your chosen consensus system will generally work with this to  determine a sensible block time.
+For example, in the Aura pallet it will be double this  period on default settings.

 ___